raab-lab/Gracz.sox9/README.md

 │   │   ├── atac
 │   │   ├── cnr
 │   │   └── rna
-│   └── source_data		<- Here is where you should link in data from pipeline runs │       ├── atac
+│   └── source_data		<- Here is where I will link in data from pipeline runs │       ├── atac
 │       ├── cnr
 │       └── rna